tis-innovation-park/tm-vmm/doc/automating.md

-# Launching tests using VMM
+# Launching tests using vmm

 ## Using crontab